Dyuuz/LGMVIP-Java-Task-03/README.md

 The user interface should also allow the user to perform operations like clearing the display, backspace, and memory functions like saving and recalling values.

 Overall, a scientific calculator in Java involves creating a user interface, parsing and evaluating mathematical expressions, implementing advanced mathematical functions, and handling user input.
-It requires knowledge of Java programming, GUI frameworks, and advanced mathematical concepts.
+It requires knowledge of Java programming, java swings, event listeners and advanced mathematical concepts.